yramon/yramon.github.io/index.md

 * 2022-24: Ambassador of [Women in Data Science](https://www.widsconference.org/){:target="_blank"}.
 More information [here](https://www.womenindatascience.be/){:target="_blank"}.

-* 2018-22: Teaching assistant of Data Mining, Ethics in Data Science, Case studies and trends in Data Mining, and Data Engineering ([Major Data Science](https://www.uantwerpen.be/en/research-groups/applied-data-mining/education/){:target="_blank"}, University of Antwerp, Belgium).
+* 2018-22: Teaching assistant of "Data Mining", "Ethics in Data Science", "Case studies & trends in Data Mining", and "Data Engineering" ([Major Data Science](https://www.uantwerpen.be/en/research-groups/applied-data-mining/education/){:target="_blank"}, University of Antwerp, Belgium).
 Responsible for the Python tutorials and the Data Science Challenge in collaboration with AXA Insurance.